What is OpenTelemetry?

 All of these components come together to provide a robust foundation for data collection and porting into observability software.

-Benefits of OpenTelemetry
+Advantages of OpenTelemetry

-Drawbacks of OpenTelemetry
+Challenges of OpenTelemetry

 Chart, treemap chart Description automatically generated

-Chronosphere’s support for OpenTelemetry
+Chronosphere’s integration and support for OpenTelemetry

 Share This: